alorence/django-modern-rpc/docs/misc/proto_refs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 XML-RPC introspection procedures (`system.listMethods`, `system.methodHelp` and `system.methodSignature`) are not
-included in official JSON-RPC specification.
-But since they are perfectly compatible with JSON-RPC protocol, builtin procedures defined in django-modern-rpc are automatically available through JSON-RPC calls.
+included in the official JSON-RPC specification.
+But since they are perfectly compatible with the JSON-RPC protocol, the builtin procedures defined in django-modern-rpc are automatically available through JSON-RPC calls.

-However, since JSON-RPC spec explicitly define `Batch requests` as a method to call multiple procedures from a single request, the builtin `system.multicall` is disabled when a server is called through JSON-RPC.
+However, since the JSON-RPC spec explicitly defines `Batch requests` as a way to call multiple procedures from a single request, the builtin `system.multicall` is disabled when a server is called through JSON-RPC.

 Batch requests